For the most up to date version, please visit: goo.gl/srUWJY

 - <GoParameters><Parameter Description="GND-Batt Config for Aux 4-IOX" Bytes="A2" Offset="48"/></GoParameters>

-✱ NOTE: In the second custom parameter, the value of A2 in the bytes section instructs the IOX-AUXM to put auxiliaries 2, 6, and 8 into the Low-High state.
+✱ NOTE: In the second custom parameter, the value of A2 in the bytes section instructs the IOX-AUXM to put auxiliaries 2, 6, and 8 into a Ground-Float circuit configuration.
 As mentioned above, the value entered in the bytes section is a hexadecimal number.
 The value of A2 is equivalent to 10100010 in binary.
 The first digit from the right represents auxiliary 1, the second digit from the right represents auxiliary 2, and so on.
-Since the digits that represent auxiliaries 2, 6, and 8 have a value of 1, the IOX-AUXM is instructed to place auxiliaries 2, 6, and 8 into the Low-High state.
+Since the digits that represent auxiliaries 2, 6, and 8 have a value of 1, the IOX-AUXM is instructed to place auxiliaries 2, 6, and 8 into a Ground-Float circuit configuration.

 Inverting Auxiliary Logic within MyGeotab

-The User also has the option to invert any of the eight auxiliaries in MyGeotab.
+You can invert any of the eight auxiliaries in MyGeotab.
 When auxiliaries are inverted in MyGeotab, the auxiliary reports the opposite of what the GO device logs.
-For example, if auxiliary 1 is inverted and device reports a 1 (or true), MyGeotab reports a 0 (or false).
-If an auxiliary is inverted, the button is highlighted in a dark blue color — as shown in the image below.
-To invert auxiliaries, please follow the steps below:
+For example, if auxiliary 1 is inverted and the device reports a 1 (or true), MyGeotab reports a 0 (or false).
+If an auxiliary is inverted, the button is highlighted in dark blue.
+To invert auxiliaries, follow the steps below:

 The shunt in the last IOX ensures the GO device detects and configures the IOX, as effectively as possible.